Learn how to roast frozen vegetables in the oven with my easy method - no thawing needed! Grab my best temperature and tips for crisp veggies!

 Tips for roasting frozen vegetables

 - Always preheat the pan.
 The hot pan is key to crisping the frozen vegetables by helping them cook quickly.
 Roasting from frozen helps them maintain their body and texture.
+And make sure not to cook below 450F for the best results with frozen vegetables.

 - Expect to hear some sizzling and perhaps experience a splatter of grease when transferring the vegetables to the hot pan.
 Be very careful, use oven mitts, and don’t lean over the hot sheet pan.